Christian Yelich Player Props: Brewers vs. Cubs

-Christian Yelich -- batting .359 in his past 10 games -- will be in action for the Milwaukee Brewers against the Chicago Cubs, with Kyle Hendricks on the mound, on July 4 at 4:10 PM ET.
+On Wednesday, Christian Yelich (.500 on-base percentage in past 10 games, 123 points above season-long percentage) and the Milwaukee Brewers face the Chicago Cubs, whose starting pitcher will be Justin Steele.
+First pitch is at 8:10 PM ET.

-He had three hits (going 3-for-4 with a triple and an RBI) in his most recent appearance against the Cubs.
+He racked up two hits (going 2-for-5 with an RBI) in his last game against the Cubs.

 Christian Yelich Game Info & Props vs. the Cubs